 And Salem Academy wasn’t going to make things easy.
 Their pressure defense turned deficits of 15-5 and 29-20 to lead 18-17 and drew even at 41 in the closing seconds of regulation to force overtime with the game knotted up at 41.

 “We know Western, we know what they’re well and it was to attack, make them stop us and make them beat us.
-Stay back on our heels and not get beat by them,” “We had to stop Chaz.
+Stay back on our heels and not get beat by them,” said Salem Academy’s John Pass.
+“We had to stop Chaz.
 On offense, we had to get it inside.
 Jack (Oglesby) played good, Jaren (Oglesby) shot good and we had the shot to win.
 We wanted a jump shot to win it.

 “We played good, we executed good to try to get it.”